+Our first year of parenting with a high need baby was difficult.
+I mean really difficult.
 I know everyone says that having a baby is a challenge, but it truly was depressingly difficult.
 I was bewildered by this precious gift from God.
 I wasn’t a stranger to babies.
-I had done copious amounts of babysitting, including the baby next door starting when she was a week old.
+I had done considerable babysitting starting in my teens, including the baby next door when she was a week old.
 I had worked as a teacher.
+I volunteered at church.
 I had spent lots of time around children.

 I like babies and babies always like me.

-After all that experience and years of praying and asking for a child, I was not prepared for the one I received.
+But after all that experience and years of praying and asking for a child, I was not prepared for the one I received.

 I did not realize Caroline was a high need infant until long after the fact.

 Our daughter fits the descriptions in the Dr. Sears articles below to a tee.
 I can’t begin to tell you how freeing and affirming it was to read Dr. Sears talk about his own high-need baby.
-He was an experienced parent who also found himself a bit bewildered by this child who was so much more than the others had ever been.
+He was an experienced parent who also found himself bewildered by this child who was so much more than the others had ever been.

 I know that other people don’t understand why you can’t make the baby do what you want it to do.
 They don’t understand.
 I understand that.

 I can also tell you that it does get easier.
-We invested so much physical, emotional and spiritual energy into figuring out our daughter.
+We invested so much physical, emotional, and spiritual energy into figuring out our daughter.
 I’m not going to lie.
 The first four years were tough.
 Each year it was a little easier, but when she was around four it reached a tipping point where it got much easier much more quickly.
 We are now reaping the rewards of that.
 She’s

 I hope you find the information below to be helpful.
 Please feel free to leave a comment if you need to dump on someone.
 I would consider it an honor to help you vent your frustrations.
 I will do my best to respond to each comment on this page because I know how hard it is.

-Hang in there!
+Hang in there.
 Better days are coming!

 Please note: The following links are to interesting and thought-provoking reading.
 The inclusion of a link is not an endorsement of all its content or the content of the site on which it is found.